Critical Comparison: Tutor Perini (NYSE:TPC) and Sports Field (OTCMKTS:SFHI)

-Tutor Perini (NYSE:TPC) and Sports Field (OTCMKTS:SFHI) are both small-cap construction companies, but which is the superior stock?
-We will compare the two companies based on the strength of their risk, profitability, earnings, analyst recommendations, institutional ownership, dividends and valuation.
+Sports Field (OTCMKTS:SFHI) and Tutor Perini (NYSE:TPC) are both small-cap consumer discretionary companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their analyst recommendations, dividends, profitability, valuation, earnings, institutional ownership and risk.

-This is a summary of current recommendations and price targets for Tutor Perini and Sports Field, as provided by MarketBeat.com.
+This is a breakdown of current ratings and recommmendations for Sports Field and Tutor Perini, as provided by MarketBeat.com.

 |Sell Ratings